matschi-klickme/syncallgit/README.md

         * symlink relevant files to desired locations

 ### option #1: via ssh -A root@localhost
-Ssh-key based authentication needs to be set up for this
+SSH-key based authentication needs to be set up for this

  * you might need to set your root's git editor: `git config --global core.editor "EDITOR"`   (replace with desired editor, eg "vim", "nano", etc )
- * use `ssh -A root@localhost /root/git/syncallgit.sh` to auto sync repos in /git_root from a regular user shell
+ * use `ssh -A root@localhost /root/git/syncallgit.sh` to auto sync repos in /root/git and all additional entries in /root/.conf/git_dirs from a regular user shell